karl-police/portal2_steamAPI_peakFix/README.md

 ## Other

 Thanks to everyone that has showed me things related to Plugin creation.
-Especially members from AlliedModders and the Source Engine.
+Especially members from AlliedModders, Source Engine and pajlada's Twitch Chat.